satyambrinc/ventureverse-developer-kit/README.md

 # VentureVerse Developer Kit

 Welcome to the VentureVerse Developer Kit!
-This package provides everything you need to integrate your applications with the VentureVerse platform.
+This package provides everything you need to integrate your applications with the VentureVerse platform using our secure API key authentication system.

 ## 🚀 Quick Start